tazama-lf/docs/Guides/dev-set-up-environment.md

  - **Tazama NATS Utilities**:

     Tazama is composed out of a number of different processors that are chained together using a pub/sub framework facilitated by [NATS](https://nats.io).
-Only the front-most processors: the Transaction Monitoring Service (TMS) API, Authentication Services API, and Admin Services API, is accessible directly via a traditional REST API: the remaining (down-stream) processors are only accessible via their respective NATS subscription subjects.
+Only the front-most processors: the Transaction Monitoring Service (TMS) API, Authentication Services API, and Admin Services API, are accessible directly via a traditional REST API: the remaining (down-stream) processors are only accessible via their respective NATS subscription subjects.

     The Tazama NATS Utilities provides a REST API proxy that enabled access directly into the down-stream processors to assist in the development and testing process.